Kobla2020/virtual-private-networks/README.md

 ![Screenshot 2023-08-12 202408](https://github.com/Kobla2020/virtual-private-networks/assets/127445078/1ad6bf53-1733-4e3b-a289-5199cde20675)
 </p>
 <p>
 The first thing you want to do is create your VM.
 Make sure when creating your Vm you choose a region that you are not from.
-As seen in my other labs, I usually choose U.S. East becuase I am from the east coast but in this lab I chose West Europe.
+As seen in my other labs, I usually choose U.S. East because I am from the east coast but in this lab I chose West Europe.
 </p>
 <br />